MathematicGuy/RemoteObsidian/Artificial Intelligence/K-Means Clustering.md

 Number of Cluster = number of solution/output/type

 **Step 1: Select the number of clusters you want to identify in your data.
 This is the "K" in "K-mean clustering"**
 > K = 3.
-That mean to say we want ot identify 3 clusters.
+That mean to say we want to identify 3 clusters.
 ![[Pasted image 20240605171949.png]]